dsloyer/ez-kubeadm/README.md

      Then
        sudo apt-get install ./vagrant_2.2.3_x86_64.deb
      NOTE: apt update from Windows bash seems to give older version; I opted for the latest, from hashicorp.
-  4. vagrant projects don't work well from /home/<user>.
-Base your projects in, for example, /mnt/c/Users/<user>/projects, but use a symlink in a directory under your home directly, as suggested here: https://cepa.io/2018/02/20/linuxizing-your-windows-pc-part2/ Let's make that more concrete:
+  4. Update your WSL environment -- vagrant projects don't work well from /home/<user>.
+I suggest basing your projects in, for example, /mnt/c/Users/<user>/projects, but use a symlink in a directory under your home directly, as suggested here: https://cepa.io/2018/02/20/linuxizing-your-windows-pc-part2/ Let's make that more concrete:
        My username is dsloyer; $HOME is /home/dsloyer; my projects directory in Windows is